2020s in music: Retro pop

-Latin pop
+North American Latin pop

-Latin pop and other Latin music genres such as reggaeton continue to be successful in the 2020s.
 Selena Gomez released her first Spanish-language project, Revelación, in March 2021.
 It incorporated urbano influences.

-Anitta's Envolver song became the first song by a Latin female act to reach the number one on Spotify Global Daily chart, reaching the number two on the Billboard Global 200 and the number one in Billboard Global Excl.
-U.S. The soundtrack of Encanto, Disney's 2021 animated fantasy film, written and produced by American playwright Lin-Manuel Miranda, was a viral phenomenon, enjoying widespread popularity on the internet.
+The soundtrack of Encanto, Disney's 2021 animated fantasy film, written and produced by American playwright Lin-Manuel Miranda, was a viral phenomenon, enjoying widespread popularity on the internet.
 It has spent multiple weeks atop the Billboard 200 chart.
 Far Out called the phenomenon "Encanto-mania".
 The TikTok videos tagged with the hashtag "#encanto" have received more than 11.5 billion views in total, as of January 23, 2022.
 The most popular song of the soundtrack was "We Don't Talk About Bruno", a salsa tune which experienced widespread commercial success in 2022.
 "Dos Oruguitas" was nominated for the Academy Award for Best Original Song at the 94th Academy Awards.

 On September 29, 2022, Aguilera performed "La Reina" at the 2022 Billboard Latin Music Awards and received the Billboard Spirit of Hope Award.
 La Luz, the third and final EP from Christina Aguilera, was released that same day and featured a spoken intro by Aguilera and "No Es Que Te Extrañe".

-K-pop

-The 2020s have featured some heavily successful group debuts.
-In November 2020, BTS became the first Korean pop artist to be recognized by the Recording Academy when "Dynamite" received a nomination for Best Pop Duo/Group Performance at the 63rd Annual Grammy Awards; they were again nominated the following year with "Butter".
-On April 16, 2022, at Coachella, 2NE1 reunited after 6 years with a surprise performance on the main stage.
-Aespa also performed on the festival's main stage the following weekend.
-Blackpink's 2022 album Born Pink became the first album by a female group to top the chart since Danity Kane's Welcome to the Dollhouse in 2008.
-In addition, it marked the first time a girl group simultaneously topped the album charts in the United States and United Kingdom in 21 years, since Destiny's Child's Survivor in 2001.

-Pop punk

-This decade has provided music with a clear resurgence of 2000's alt-pop and pop-punk.